-GASB issued GASB Statement No. 100 (GASB No. 100), Accounting Changes and Error Corrections, for reporting periods beginning after June 15,2023, and GASB Statement No. 101 (GASB No. 101), Compensated Absences, for reporting periods beginning after December 15, 2023.
-The Agency is in the process of assessing the impact of these statements and will implement them as of the effective dates, if appropriate.
+GASB issued GASB Statement No. 101 (GASB 101), Compensated Absences, for reporting periods beginning after December 15, 2023.
+The Agency is in the process of assessing the impact of this statement and will implement them as of the effective date, if appropriate.